How can you prepare child relocation from or within France? What if your child has been relocated without your consent?

 To travel outside of France, the child will need a valid identity card (Schengen Area) or a passport and possibly a visa, depending on the destination.

-A parent traveling with the child, or a third person traveling with the child will need a consent form by the other parent who has parental authority or by both parents.
+A parent traveling with the child does not need the consent of the other.
+A third person traveling with the child will need a consent form by a parent who has parental authority.
 This consent form does not need to be registered.

 Child relocation: France